 - What’s your favorite software program?

-- If you had the tools to create your own website/app, what would it be?
+- If you had the tools to create your website or app, what would you make?

 - From a front-end perspective, what’s your favorite video game and why?

 - In your opinion, what would the world look like if we didn’t have the internet?